jbyuki/instant.nvim/README.md

 ### Client (Neovim)

-To start the client, the first user to connect to the server must initiates the share with a special commands in the form of `InstantStart...`.
+To start the client, the first user to connect to the server must initiates the share with a special commands with has the form `InstantStart...`.
 Subsequent joining clients, use a different command `InstantJoin...`.
 Having distinct commands to start and join a server ensures that files are not overwritten by accident on connection.

-There are essentially two modes of sharing at moment.
+There are essentially two modes of sharing at the moment.

 * **Single buffer sharing**: This will only share the current buffer.
 * **Session sharing**: This will share all opened (and newly opened) buffers with the other clients.
 This can be thought of directory sharing without implicit writing on the file system.

 For single buffer sharing use:
-* `:InstantStartSingle [host] [port]`
+* `:InstantStartSingle [host] [port]` : Host is the URL or IP address.
+Port is 80 by default.
 * `:InstantJoinSingle [host] [port]`
-* `:InstantStop`
+* `:InstantStop` : This will stop the client

 For session sharing: